tommyash122/Neural_Network/README.md

 For this chart I dimmed the graphs themselves in the chart and created trendlines for each graph.
 The orange trend line represents the graph of the test
 The blue trend line represents the training graph.
-It can be clearly seen that there is a downward trend in the level of error throughout the measurement period and it can even be seen that the degree of error in the test group falls below the degree of error in the training group from epoch 73 or so, meaning in other words the system independently identifies inputs that it does not recognize with a degree of error better than that on inputs that it does recognize.
+It can be clearly seen that there is a downward trend in the level of error throughout the measurement period and it can even be seen that the degree of error in the test group falls below the degree of error in the training group from epoch **73** approximately, meaning in other words the system independently identifies inputs that it does not recognize with a degree of error better than that on inputs that it does recognize.
 I will point out that the degree of this difference is negligible, which means the difference is not particularly large, which indicates that the system learned the data well and we did not observe a case of overfitting here, as as we know, there is some point where the system becomes too dependent on the training inputs and does not know how to recognize other inputs independently, which is not our case. :)